$ cd fundamentals-of-devops

 In short, a single copy of your app is a single point of failure.
-To run applications in production, you typically want multiple copies, called replicas, of your app.
-Moreover, you also want a way to manage those replicas: something that can automatically handle hardware issues, software issues, load issues, deployments, and so on.
-Although you could build your own solutions for deploying and managing replicas, it’s a tremendous amount of work, and there are tools out there that do it for you: these are called orchestration tools.
+To run applications in production, you typically need multiple copies, called replicas, of your app.
+Moreover, you also need a way to handle the many other requirements of running an app, such as automatically restarting it if it crashes, deploying more replicas when there is heavy load, balancing load across multiple replicas, communicating with other apps, and so on.
+Although you could build your own solutions for managing apps, it’s a tremendous amount of work, and there are tools out there that do it for you: these are called orchestration tools.

-If you search around, you’ll quickly find that there are many orchestration tools out there, including Kubernetes, EKS, GKE, AKS, OpenShift, EC2, ECS, Marathon / Mesos, Nomad, AWS Lambda, Google Cloud Functions, Azure Serverless, Capistrano, Ansible, and many others.
-It seems like there’s a new, hot orchestration tool nearly every day.
-How do you keep track of them all?
+If you search around, you’ll quickly find that there are many orchestration tools out there, including Kubernetes (including EKS, GKE, and AKS), OpenShift, EC2, ECS, Marathon / Mesos, Nomad, AWS Lambda, Google Cloud Functions, Azure Serverless, and many others.
 Which one should you use?
 How do these tools compare?

 Server orchestration: e.g., use Ansible to deploy code onto a cluster of servers.

-VM orchestration: e.g., deploy VMs into an Auto Scaling Group.
+VM orchestration: e.g., deploy VMs into an EC2 Auto Scaling Group.

 Container orchestration: e.g., deploy containers into a Kubernetes cluster.